Adopting a Dog or Puppy

 How do I rescue a stray dog?

-How does the process of adopting a dog take?
+How long does the process of rescuing a dog take?